Diablo II: Lord of Destruction

 Diablo II: Lord of Destruction is an expansion pack for the hack and slash action role-playing game Diablo II.
 Unlike the original Diablo's expansion pack, Diablo: Hellfire, it is a first-party expansion developed by Blizzard North.
+The expansion and original game were remastered and released as Diablo II: Resurrected.

 Lord of Destruction added content in the form of two new character classes, new weapons and an addition of a fifth act, and also dramatically revamped the gameplay of the existing Diablo II for solo and especially multiplayer.

 Features

 Lord of Destruction adds a number of new features to the core gameplay of Diablo II.
 These include: